kubernetes-retired/service-catalog/docs/DEVGUIDE.md

 registry specified by the `REGISTRY` environment variable, so they can be accessed by your Kubernetes cluster.

-The images are tagged with the current Git commit SHA: `docker images`.
+The images are tagged with the current Git commit SHA:

+    docker images

 ## Deploying to Kubernetes

-**NOTE**: The following instructions assume everything is run on the host.
-The instructions for doing the following via Docker is still a work-in-progress.

 **NOTE**: Do not forget to specify a Kubernetes namespace where the system will be deployed.
 Here, we will use `catalog`.

 Use Helm to create the Kubernetes deployments:

-    helm install \
+    export VERSION=$(git describe --tags --always --abbrev=7 --dirty) helm install \
         --set "registry=${REGISTRY},version=${VERSION}" \
         --namespace catalog \